-This year Children's Week focuses on every child's right to speak and be heard.
+In 2014, Children's Week focused on every child's right to speak and be heard.

 Children’s Week is a national program recognising the talents, skills, achievements and rights of young people.
 It is based on the articles expressed in the United Nations Convention on the Rights of the Child, highlighting play, wellbeing and protection.